Author: Dr. Jean-Paul Rodrigue

 1. Route Selection

 Human beings are natural effort minimizers, notably when it involves moving around.
 When given the opportunity, they will always try to choose the shortest path to go from one place to another.
-This behavior can easily be observed from pedestrians.
-When possible, a pedestrian will walk over a lawn, zigzag by cars in a parking lot, or cross a street sideways between intersections if the route selected enables to reach faster a destination.
+This behavior commonly characterizes pedestrians.
+When possible, a pedestrian will walk over a lawn, zigzag by cars in a parking lot, or cross a street sideways between intersections if the route selected enables them to reach a destination faster.

 Transportation, as an economic activity, replicates this process of minimization, notably by trying to minimize the friction of distance between locations.
-Shorter times and lower costs are looked upon by all transport users from individuals managing their own mobility to multinational corporations managing complex supply chains.
-For an individual, it is often only a matter of convenience, but for a corporation it is of strategic importance as a direct monetary cost is involved.
+Shorter times and lower costs are looked upon by all transport users, from individuals managing their own mobility to multinational corporations managing complex supply chains.
+For an individual, it is often only a matter of convenience, but for a corporation, it is strategically important as a direct monetary cost is involved.
 Under such circumstances, numerous methods have been developed to deal with the complex issue of route selection.
-One such classic application is the “traveling salesperson” problem, where a shortest route has to be selected from a set of possible paths.
+One such classic application is the “traveling salesperson” problem, where the shortest route has to be selected from a set of possible paths.

 Route selection has two major dimensions:

 - Construction.
-Involves activities related to the setting of transport networks such as road and rail construction where a physical path has to be traced.
-Among the basic considerations are factors such as distance and topography.
+Involves activities related to the setting of transport networks, such as road and rail construction where a physical path has to be traced.
+Among the primary considerations are factors such as distance and topography.

 - Operation.
 Concerns the management of flows in a network.
 This is the most common route selection activity since it considers routes as fixed entities and seeks an optimal path considering existing constraints.